yamaton/vscode-h2o/README.md

 * the same observations from the incrementally cached tree and a fresh parse, with equivalence results for quick comparison.

 The inspection follows the normal provider lookup path, so inspecting a command may populate its regenerable command-specification cache.

+For a compact view that follows caret movement, document edits, and hover requests, run **Shell Completion: Toggle Live Cursor Context**.
+While enabled, the **Shell Completion Live Debug** output channel is replaced after each debounced update.
+Its header reports the editor caret and the latest cursor position that VS Code delivered to the hover provider as independent locations, followed by the completion and hover positions actually used for provider decisions.
+This makes both kinds of movement explicit: completion may walk back from the caret to recover command context, while hover is evaluated at the cursor rather than the caret.
+VS Code does not expose raw mouse-move events to extensions, so Cursor is shown as not observed until the first hover request and is refreshed on subsequent hover requests.
+The output contains only values used by completion or hover decisions: node type, text and command-field role; suppression and walkback state; command invocation; and subcommand resolution path, source ranges, aliases, and stop reason.
+Run the same command again to disable live inspection.
+Live inspection does not show grammar types, node IDs, or parse states because the providers do not consult them.

 The H2O executable can also be selected with the `shellCompletion.h2oPath` setting.
 Its default value, `<bundled>`, uses the scanner packaged for the current platform.